 PROCESS

-Applications for admission must be submitted to the Veterans Court Coordinator by the defense attorney representing the Veteran.
-Once a referral is received, the Veterans Court Coordinator will screen the applicant for eligibility, assist the Veteran in scheduling an assessment, and staff the case with the County Attorney’s Office to determine eligibility and the track that the Veteran will be allowed to pursue.
+Applications for admission must be submitted to the County Attorney’s Office by the defense attorney representing the Veteran.
+Once an application is received, the prosecutor will screen the applicant for eligibility and determine the track which the Veteran will be allowed to pursue.
+The Court Coordinator will assist the Veteran in scheduling an assessment with the Veteran Justice Officer.
 If the Veteran meets the Program criteria and is accepted into the Program, their case will be transferred to the Veterans Court Defense Attorney.

 PROGRAM LENGTH